CMS27/CMS27.github.io/research/index.md

 **"Investment and the WACC: Firm-Level Evidence from France"** <span style="color: gray;"> with [Juan Carluccio](http://juancarluccio.com/) and [Jean-Stéphane Mésonnier](http://jsmeson.pagesperso-orange.fr/) </span>

+<span style="color: gray;"> **Abstract** : *We exploit a new dataset of consolidated balance sheets for some 1,850 private
+French corporate groups, in order to investigate the relationship between corporate investment and the cost of capital.
+We notably construct firm-level measures of the weighted average cost of capital (WACC) that account for industry-specific values of the cost of equity and reflect the actual capital structure of firms.
+We find that a high WACC drags down investment: a one SD increase in the real WACC (+2 pp) is associated on average with a reduction by 0.65 pp in the investment rate.* </span>

 <a href="https://publications.banque-france.fr/sites/default/files/medias/documents/wp710.pdf" class = "btn btn-outline-success btn-sm" role = "button">  BdF Working Paper </a>

 ---------------------------------------------------------------------------------------------------------------------